Highlighting the unheard voices and distorted results created by Canada's electoral system

 In FPTP the amount of support a party gets has no effect on how many seats it gets in parliament.
 It did not make sense to me how a party could win 60% of the seats and gain complete majority power even though it got only 40% of the votes until I realized that in FPTP all the votes a party gets are not important; all that matters are the votes that win a riding.
 All other votes are wasted which means that in many Canadian elections more than half of the votes cast are wasted.

 The purpose of this site is to track all those wasted votes.
 The votes for Liberals in Alberta, Conservatives in large urban areas, the Green party in Calgary, the NDP in Quebec and many more besides.
-These are the voices that FPTP suppresses and need to be heard to create a better Canada, a Canada in which every voice matters.
+These are the voices that FPTP, and other disproportional systems like AV, suppress and need to be heard to create a better Canada, a Canada in which every voice matters.

 Most Wasted Votes